WanjohiWanjohi/forex_exchanger/README.md

     b) The free plan for the API is rate limited to 5 requests per minute and 500 requests per day

  2. JSON Server on db.json
     Alphavantage provides a CSV file for all available currencies on the [platform](https://www.alphavantage.co/physical_currency_list/).
-This list is stored  in the db.json file as the reference currencies used in the application.This file provides endpoints for fetching this list on demand
+Hosted here:[here](https://jsonkeeper.com/b/6NIR) This list is stored  in the db.json file as the reference currencies used in the application.This file provides a GET endpoint for fetching this list on demand.
   ### API Limitations:
     a)